fabbricadigitale/proauth.js/README.md

 ### Legacy mode

 When the *ServiceWorker* is not available (ie. the browser lacks support for it) the *legacy package* will imitate the Service behavior.
 This is done by hooking the *XHR* and *fetch* components of the browser in order to intercept HTTP requests.
-Even this approach has some caveats (of course it's not ideal), BTW it should work without issues with the majority of 3rd-party libraries because all standardized interfaces are strongly respected, also it has no issue when polyfills are needed.
+Even if this approach has some caveats (of course it's not ideal) it should work without issues with the majority of 3rd-party libraries because all standardized interfaces are strongly respected, also it has no issue when polyfills are needed.

 ### Packages